Brand Design Lead @ 0G, April 2025 - Present.

 0G is an AI-native blockchain protocol building modular infrastructure for decentralized intelligence.
 I joined 0G Labs as the company’s brand design lead to build and define its visual identity — from the core brand system and design guide, to motion, web, and campaign work.

-Because 0G manages several interconnected projects, I was also asked to support and lead design direction across other initiatives, including the 0G Foundation website and brand refresh.
-Balancing different brands and audiences was both challenging and rewarding, and it shaped how I approached design systems, collaboration, and creative direction.
+Because 0G manages several interconnected projects, I also support design direction across other initiatives, including the 0G Foundation.
+Balancing different brands and audiences has been both challenging and rewarding, and it shapes how I approach design systems, collaboration, and creative direction.

 Building a Brand Mid-Flight